 - Lack of Control over the availability of CEHRT

 There are some MIPS-eligible clinicians that are considered Special Status, who will be automatically reweighted (or exempted in the case of MIPS-eligible clinicians participating in a MIPS APM) and do not need to submit a Quality Payment Program Hardship Exception Application.

-For 2017, Special Status clinicians include the following:
+For the 2017 Performance Year, Special Status clinicians include the following:

 - Hospital-based MIPS-eligible clinicians

 - Non-patient facing clinicians

 - Ambulatory Surgical Center (ASC) Based MIPS-Eligible Clinicians

 A group’s advancing care information performance category score is automatically reweighted, (or exempted in the case of groups participating in a MIPS Alternative Payment Model (APM)), and the group would not need to submit a Quality Payment Program Advancing Care Information Hardship Exception Application if all of their MIPS-eligible clinicians within the group receive a hardship exception or fall into one or more of the Special Status categories above, with the exception of a non-patient facing group which only requires that 75 percent of clinicians are non-patient facing.

 In addition, a group is automatically reweighted (or exempted) and does not need to submit a Quality Payment Program Hardship Exception Application if it is non-patient facing.
 Groups are considered non-patient facing if more than 75 percent of its clinicians have 100 or fewer patient-facing encounters (including Medicare telehealth services).